 Yes!
-The 19th century definition from the Maine Farmer’s Almanac states that a blue Moon is the third Full Moon in a season that has four Full Moons, sometimes called a “seasonal” blue Moon.
+The 19th century definition from the Maine Farmer’s Almanac states that a blue Moon is the third full Moon in a season that has four full Moons, sometimes called a “seasonal” blue Moon.
 Astronomical seasons—from equinox to solstice, or solstice to equinox—usually have three full Moons, but occasionally, there will be four because of the way the Moon phases line up with our solar-based calendar.
-According to this definition, the most recent blue Moon occurred on May 18, 2019, and the next one is on August 22, 2021.
+According to this definition, the most recent blue Moon occurred on August 22, 2021, and the next one is August 19, 2024.

 But there is a more common definition that comes from a mistake by a Sky and Telescope magazine author in an article published in March 1946.
-The article stated that a blue Moon is the second Full Moon in a calendar month, sometimes called a “monthly” blue Moon.
+The article stated that a blue Moon is the second full Moon in a calendar month, sometimes called a “monthly” blue Moon.
 This one is also a quirk of our calendar!
 Our calendar is based on the Sun, and each calendar month has 28, 29, 30, or 31 days in it.
 The Moon takes 29.5 days to go around the Earth, so sometimes a calendar month is long enough for a Full Moon to happen right at the beginning and then again at the end of the month.
-Defined this way, the most recent monthly blue Moon occurred on March 31, 2018, and the one following it falls on October 31, 2020.
+Defined this way, the most recent monthly blue Moon occurred on October 31, 2020, and the next will fall on August 31, 2023.
 Occasionally—every 19 years—you can even have zero Full Moons in a calendar month!
 February 2037, we’re looking at you!
 In the year 2037, we will witness two monthly blue Moons in January and March.

 When is the Next Blue Moon?

 The next monthly blue moon will occur on August 30, 2023 and the next seasonal blue Moon will occur on August 19, 2024!